 Remember, all Criminal Charges are serious and you need a skilled Criminal Defense Attorney on your side.
 Call us for a free private consultation at (727) 531-2926 anytime, 24-7!

 When Is It Okay To Drink Alcohol While On Probation?

 The exact terms of probation can vary based on the criminal offense the defendant was convicted of as well as the defendant’s personal and criminal history.
 There are, however, some standard conditions of probation that include, but are not limited to, things such as:

 - Report to your probation officer as directed

 - Attend school, counseling, rehabilitation as ordered by the court

 - Do not use illegal drugs or legal intoxicants to excess

-If the offense in your case was not a drug or alcohol related offense, and you have no history of drug or alcohol abuse, you may not be prohibited from consuming alcohol while on probation.
+If the offense in your case was not a drug or alcohol-related offense, and you have no history of drug or alcohol abuse, you may be able to drink alcohol while on probation.
 You will, however, be expected to refrain from consuming alcohol “to excess”.
 For example, your probation officer may not say anything if he arrives at your home and there is a bottle of wine in your refrigerator but if you are drunk when he arrives you will have a problem.

 If the offense in your case did involve drugs or alcohol, or you have a personal history of drug or alcohol abuse, the court will likely include a specific term that does not allow you to drink alcohol while on probation.
 In that case, any consumption or possession of alcohol could be the basis for violating your probation.
 Be sure to discuss the terms of your probation with your criminal defense attorney to ensure that you are clear with regard to whether or not you are allowed to drink alcohol while on probation.
 For more information, please contact Powers Sellers & Finkelstein, PLC. at (727) 531-2926 for a free consultation.